3D Printing Starter Kit

 How long do 3D prints take?

 Small prints (keychains, cable clips) take 20–60 minutes.
 Medium objects take 2–6 hours.
 Large pieces can take 10–20+ hours.
-Bambu Lab printers are significantly faster than older machines — a print that takes 8 hours on a Creality might take 2–3 hours on a Bambu A1 Mini.
-You can also start a print and leave the house — most modern printers have remote monitoring via app.
+Modern printers like the Neptune 4 Pro are significantly faster than older machines.
+A print that takes 8 hours on a first-generation Ender might take 2–3 hours on a current-generation printer.
+You can also start a print and leave the house.
+Most modern printers have remote monitoring via app.

 Is 3D printing safe to do indoors?